fairnightzz/choochoo-os/README-K3.md

 We can also see the third task (delay interval 71, numDelays 3) which gets called at tick 3, resulting in additions of 71, giving:
 74, 145, 216.

+One interesting observation is that we don't lose ticks.
+This is because our server is set up to send the response to the syscall the moment the tick value is equal to the delay we want.
+Another observation is that all of our tasks start calling at tick 3.
+This can be attributed to the fact that after the clock server is created, the time to create each client task, have them send a request back to the server (parent tid task), and then have the server respond back with the correct parameters would account for a delay of 3 ticks.
+This is fine because this is an initial setup time as we can see that in our logging output, every tick afterwards is correct.

 ## 5.2 Output
 ```
 Starting K3 Task!